 Part 2: MCP Gateways (API Gateways for MCP Traffic)

 A rapidly maturing subcategory: platforms that don’t just expose their own API via MCP, but act as infrastructure for routing, securing, and governing MCP traffic between agents and tools.
-This space consolidated significantly in Q1 2026.
+This space is expanding quickly with Docker, Databricks, and Higress all entering in 2026.

 AgentGateway (Solo.io / Linux Foundation)